justinveiner/FixNCleanProject/Fix_N_Clean_Readme.txt

  - Can only send emails from a Gmail account.
  - Each instance of the program can only assign volunteers once.
+ - Program must be kept open in order to use the email function.

  ------------